LegoToR/LegoToR.github.io/faq.md

 # Product Questions

 ## Where can I find the latest versions of Lego Digital Designer?
-The Windows version is still available [here](https://www.lego.com/assets/franchisesites/ldd/installer/SetupLDD-MAC-4_3_11.zip) (MD5 Checksum: 1234).
+The Windows version is still available [here](https://www.lego.com/assets/franchisesites/ldd/installer/setupldd-pc-4_3_12.exe) (MD5 Checksum: 1234).
-The OS X version version is still available here (SHA1 checksum: CAB24D575BA4A62672C2E7A7CE45C8A55CD3BF3A).
+The macOS version version is still available [here](https://www.lego.com/assets/franchisesites/ldd/installer/SetupLDD-MAC-4_3_11.zip) (SHA1 checksum: CAB24D575BA4A62672C2E7A7CE45C8A55CD3BF3A).
 A mirror on google drive is also available here

 ## What about support for other applications or formats like MLCAD, LDraw or Stud.io?

 I track other applications and formats.
 An important aspect of LegoToR version 0.4.8.1 has been re-engineering specifically support USD.
 I understand the power and capabilities of applications and formats such as MLCAD, LDraw or Stud.io, and the strong interest in them.
 As LegoTor is completely open-source I encourage a fork or pull requests to make that happen.

+## Is Linux supported in the latest version of LegoToR?
+Yes.
+LegoToR uses Python and should work on Linux, as does RenderMan.
+While no Linux version of LDD is available you can use it's library on Linux to render your files.
+Just grad the Windows version of LDD and extract it.
+It contains LDD's library.

 # The Future Of LegoToR
 ## Does rendering make use of GPU hardware?